Cura : Care Beyond Boundaries Logo

 • Temporary sensitivity to cold, heat or chewing

-• Bite feels high or uneven and needs adjustment
+• A bite that feels high or uneven and needs adjustment

 Less Common Risks